 Research has proven that close to 200 Americans die from the effects caused by carbon monoxide poisoning.
 There are many things in your home that can contribute to carbon monoxide.
 These include water and room heaters and even your furnace among other things.
 Headaches, feeling fatigued, nausea and dizziness are all the symptoms that you have to look out for as they can indicate carbon monoxide poisoning.

 As we said earlier, burglary is one of the top crimes these days and even more so that the economy has taken a nose dive.
 You can do your part by keeping the burglar at bay by ensuring that your windows and doors and well secured.
 If your home features flimsy locks on the doors and windows, it would be wise to head out to a department store and purchase locks that would reinforce what you already have.
 Burglars tend to gravitate to a home that is shrubbery or one that has a lot of trees to hide out in, so remember to always cut them low and keep them that way.

-In addition, the amount of outdoor lights that you have around your house can also deter the burglar from attempting to rob your home.
-Finally you should think about installing a security alarm system.
-True you may be reluctant to spend extra money that you may have to getting a security system soon after spending a lot of money to move, but you just really can’t put a price on your safety for you and your family.
+In addition, the number of outdoor lights that you have around your house can also deter the burglar from attempting to rob your home.
+Finally, you should think about installing a security alarm system.
+True you may be reluctant to spend extra money that you may have to get a security system soon after spending a lot of money to move, but you just really can’t put a price on your safety for you and your family.
 Having a security alarm system would definitely be worth it in the long run.

 |Storage Near You||Movers In Your Area|